-A professional email service like Hey already provided that to their users as a standard feature.
+A professional email service like Hey already provided their users as a standard feature.
 In fact, it was one of their selling propositions.

 As you see, it was not Apple who destroyed your email marketing open rates.
 It was the fact that you didn’t respect your subscribers enough to protect their privacy and move on to other performance indicators in your email marketing.

-If you have marketing automation flows that used email opens as triggers, you might want to review them all, though.
+If you have marketing automation flows that use email opens as triggers, you might want to review them all, though.
 It’s about time. 😅

 The faux approach of permission per App

-My only issue about this approach of doing an opt-in per each application on our devices is that it encloses all email senders in one binary option.
+My only issue about this opt-in approach per each application on our devices is that it encloses all email senders in one binary option.
 Accept ALL email trackings or refuses all trackings.

 That makes the active permission each subscriber can make while subscribing to a brand completely omissive because it will be blocked the same when it reaches a device with tracking off.

 In my perspective —and it’s my personal opinion, even though I’m publishing on my company’s site— this is a disservice to each individual’s power to control which service or feature to allow or not.

 Having said that, I also understand how tedious and unpractical it would be to allow permission per sender in each subscriber’s inbox.
 So, it’s completely understandable.

 I’ll be publishing more updates about this in the future.
 So, keep in touch and eventually subscribe to our newsletter?
 It can track or not track your email activity according to your wishes.